-The application does not appear to consider potential dark skies impacts in relation to the AONB and the applicant is requested to provide further assessment of their proposal to allow the Board to consider this issue.
+The application does not appear to consider potential dark skies impacts in relation to the AONB and the applicant is requested to provide further consideration of this issue.
 The applicant is encouraged to refer to the Board's guidance in relation to artificial light and dark skies contained in our Position Statement referred to above.